Royal T. Farrand: Medical career, family and later years

 After completing his medical studies, Farrand worked for a time as an intern at the Atlantic Copper Mine Hospital in Houghton, Michigan.
 He next practiced medicine in Detroit.

-In June 1898, a Detroit court ordered Farrand committed to the Oak Grove Assylum in Flint, Michigan.
+In June 1898, a Detroit court ordered Farrand committed to the Oak Grove Asylum in Flint, Michigan.
 He had reportedly given "signs of breaking down" under the strain of excessive study and work.
 One newspaper reported that Farrand was suffering from "dementia as a result of hard work."

 Farrand moved to Niagara, Wisconsin, where he worked for nine years as a physician at the Kimberly-Clark mill.
 In approximately 1907, he moved back to Houghton.
 In approximately 1922, he moved to Appleton, Wisconsin, where he worked as a part-time assistant in swimming and "basement management" at the Appleton YMCA.

 Farrand married Jessie Douglas MacNaughton in September 1896 in Calumet, Michigan.
 They had three children, Isabel Douglas Farrand (born 1898 in Detroit), David Osburn Farrand (born 1902 in Niagara) and Katherine MacNaughton Farrand (born 1905 in Niagara).

 In March 1927, Farrand died in Appleton at age 58.
 He was buried at Elmwood Cemetery in Detroit.